sid-agrawal/CellulOS-Docs/docs/source/user/running_benchmarks.md

 selected_tests = test_configurations
 ```
-- If you set `n_reboots` to 1, then the script will enable `GPIBenchmarkMultiple`.
 - If the system type is `system_type_osm`, then the script will enable `GPIServerEnabled`, otherwise it will be disabled.

 ## Running Benchmarks
 This makes the assumption that your environment is set up as described in [booting](target_booting_assumptions).
 1. Choose which test configurations to run: in the script set, the `selected_tests` variable.
+2. Set other configuration options:
+    - Set the `n_iter_bits` to the adjust the number of iterations for each benchmark.
+        - For tests where the board is not rebooted between every iteration, the number of reboots will 1, and the number of iterations per reboot will be `2^n_iter_bits`.
+        - For tests where the board is rebooted between every iteration, the number of reboots will be `2^n_iter_bits`.
+    - Choose print verbosity with the `print_uboot` / `print_sel4test` / `print_logs` options.
+    - If you are rerunning benchmarks and the images to test are already built, you can set `rebuild = False` to save time.
-2. From within the virtualenv: `sudo -E env PATH=$PATH python run_benchmarks.py`.
+3. From within the virtualenv: `sudo -E env PATH=$PATH python run_benchmarks.py`.
     - `sudo` is needed for the script to access `/dev/ttyUSB0` & `/dev/ttyUSB0`, and copy build images to `/srv/tftp`.
-    - Alternatively, to run a process in the background that will not be killed when the ssh session closes: `bash ./run`.
+    - Alternatively, to run a process in the background that will not be killed when the ssh session closes: `bash ./run` (you may need to run a `sudo` command from this terminal session first).
 You can check on its progress using `cat nohup.out`.
     - To find your benchmark processes running in the background: `ps -ef | grep run_benchmarks.py`.
-3. Results are saved to `benchmarks.csv`.
+4. Results are saved to `benchmarks.csv`.
     - The file is updated after every test type has finished all iterations, or if there is an error that causes the script to abort.